-In addition to the above, in 2019, AXIS adopted a Thermal Coal and Oil Sands Policy.
-Pursuant to that policy, AXIS will not make new investments in companies that generate 30% or more of their revenues from thermal coal mining, that generate 30% or more of their power from thermal coal, or that hold more than 20% of their reserves in oil sands.
-That policy is publicly available on our website at www.axiscapital.com.
+In addition to the above, AXIS adopted a thermal coal and oil sands policy, effective January 1, 2020.
+Pursuant to that policy, AXIS committed to not make new investments in companies that generate 30% or more of their revenues from thermal coal mining, generate 30% or more of their power from thermal coal, or hold more than 20% of their reserves in oil sands.
+Effective January 1, 2021, AXIS amended the policy to prohibit any direct investment in support of the exploration, production or transportation of oil and gas in the Arctic National Wildlife Refuge.
+In October 2021, AXIS announced revisions to the policy that lower the revenue and power generation threshold from 30% to 20%.
+AXIS' policy is publicly available on its website at www.axiscapital.com.